emilianavt/VSeeFaceManual/README.md

     sleep, 40 ; lower sleep time can cause issues on rapid repeated inputs SendInput, {LCtrl up}{F19 Up}

+#### My face looks different in VSeeFace than in other programs (e.g. one eye is closed, the mouth is always open, ...)?

+Your model might have a misconfigured "Neutral" expression, which VSeeFace applies by default.
+Most other programs do not apply the "Neutral" expression, so the issue would not show up in them.

+#### I'm using the new stable version of VRoid (1.0) and VSeeFace is not showing the "Neutral" expression I configured?

+VRoid 1.0 lets you configure a "Neutral" expression, but it doesn't actually export it, so there is nothing for it to apply.
+You can configure it in Unity instead, as described in [this video](https://www.youtube.com/watch?v=ECZXlzlIcKU).

 #### I still have questions or feedback, where should I take it?

 If you have any issues, questions or feedback, please come to the `#vseeface` channel of @[Virtual_Deat](https://twitter.com/Virtual_Deat)'s [discord server](https://discord.gg/BjBgk7k).